If you’re looking to put money aside for future needs and watch it grow, a savings account can be a great option.

-If you like the idea of earning, spending, and saving all in one account (and you’re not a fan of fees) you might want to consider opening a cash management account, such as SoFi Money®.
+If you like the idea of earning, spending, and saving all in one account (and you’re not a fan of fees) you might want to consider opening an online bank account, such as SoFi Checking and Savings®.

-With SoFi Money’s special “vaults” feature, you can separate your savings from your spending while earning competitive interest on all your money.
+With SoFi Checking and Savings’ special “vaults” feature, you can separate your savings from your spending while earning competitive interest on all your money.
 And you won’t pay any account fees, monthly fees, or many other common fees.